 5.1.2.
-PG&E's RPS Sales Framework, Plan to Sell RPS Volumes, and Updated Sales Pro Forma
+PG&E's RPS Sales Framework, Plan to Sell RPS Volumes, and Updated Sales Pro Forma needs of its bundled customers through continued offers to sell RPS volumes during the 2021 RPS Plan cycle.

 PG&E plans to issue at least one solicitation for short-term sales of RPS products during the 2021 RPS Plan cycle.
 PG&E states that it anticipates selling short-term products, which PG&E defines as contracts of one year or less in duration.